An assortment of different faces

 Couple Privilege

 Couple Privilege refers to the advantages in society that are conferred to people in established couples or partnerships.
-Culturally, people can struggle with feelings of failure if they are single or face immense pressure from loved ones to find someone even if they are perfectly content.
+Culturally, people can struggle with feelings of failure if they are single or face immense pressure from loved ones to find someone, even if they are perfectly content.
 Legally, two-person heterosexual partnerships are more generally recognized by governments globally.
-It usually offers unique benefits and entitlements such as tax advantages, inheritance, children’s custody, decision-making rights in the event that their partner is in a precarious life state, information rights, visitation rights, and more.
+It usually offers unique benefits and entitlements such as tax advantages, inheritance, children’s custody, decision-making rights if their partner is in a precarious life state, information rights, visitation rights, and more.

 The Nuclear Family

 Many people make assumptions and judgements about people’s relationship status based on the idea of the nuclear family, where all families have two married, monogamous parents (a man and a woman) and children.
 However, we know that many other models of families and relationships exist, such as families with same-gender partners, non-binary partners, and polyamorous partners.
-It is also important to recognize how the institution of marriage has contributed to the marginalization and coercion of different groups throughout history.
-Marriage can also be a significant social pressure for people because of economic needs, social standing, family expectations, immigration, and much more.
+It is also essential to recognize how the institution of marriage has contributed to the marginalization and coercion of different groups throughout history.
+Marriage can also be a significant social pressure for people because of economic needs, social standing, family expectations, immigration, etc.

 Relationship Status Bias

 Relationship status bias can prevent highly qualified individuals from getting a job or excelling in their careers.
-While laws in places like the U.S. prohibit employers from discriminating against an individual’s gender, sex, and sexuality, only some jurisdictions have specific laws prohibiting relationship status discrimination in the workplace.
+While laws in places like the United States (US) prohibit employers from discriminating against an individual’s gender, sex, and sexuality, only some jurisdictions have specific laws prohibiting relationship status discrimination in the workplace.

 It’s important to acknowledge that relationships are not only places of love, affection, and mutual support but can also be places of physical, sexual, verbal, financial, and psychological violence and abuse.
-Intimate partner violence has been on the rise during the pandemic
+Global and/or regional times of crisis, such as the global COVID-19 pandemic, and the overturn of Roe v.
+Wade in the United States (US) have been found to exacerbate intimate partner violence.

 Pregnancy and Parental Status